I don’t particularly like the “quick-fix” formula some pundits offer to leaders of churches that are plateaued or experiencing a church decline.

 What I have learned is that many churches have plateaued or declined.
 Many leaders are frustrated and seeking God’s solution to the situation.
 And a number of churches exhibit common patterns when they break out of their numerical slump.

-Allow me to share six of the more common ways I have seen churches reverse a decline.
+Allow me to share six of the more common ways I have seen churches reverse church decline.

-1. They enter a time of corporate prayer and fasting.
+1. To reverse a church decline, churches enter a time of corporate prayer and fasting.

 Sometimes the period is a short duration, such as 24 hours.
 But in that time, many members of the body agree to pray and fast to seek God’s face for His will for His church.